 Creating a New PCB Project

-- Select File » New Project » PCB Project from the menus.
+File » New Project » PCB Project command.

 Adding a Schematic to the Project

 The next step is to add a new schematic sheet to the project.

 Add a schematic sheet to the project, name and save the schematic, and save the project.

 Right-click on the project filename in the Projects panel, and select Add New to Project » Schematic.
 A blank schematic sheet named will open in the design window and an icon for this schematic will appear linked to the project in the